 The Colorado Rules of Professional Conduct (Colo.
-RPCs or the Rules) "are rules of reason."
-While some Rules are cast as imperatives, others are permissive and define areas where the lawyer has discretion.
-Fee agreements are one area where a lawyer has discretion because the
+RPCs or the Rules) "are rules of reason."2 While some Rules are cast as imperatives, others are permissive and define areas where the lawyer has discretion.3 Fee agreements are one area where a lawyer has discretion because the Rules only require a written communication under certain circumstances, but do not specifically require a fee agreement.4 The Committee encourages lawyers to use a written fee agreement, however, because such a document is an opportunity for a lawyer to establish client expectations regarding the representation, including: client identity, the scope of the representation, communication, other professionals who may work on the case, file maintenance and return, issues unique to the representation, termination of the lawyer-client relationship, and of course, the terms of the fee arrangement.

-&quot;Fee agreement" as used throughout the opinion is the generic term for the various types of written contracts between lawyers and clients detailing the terms of representation, also referred to as engagement letters and retention, representation, or retainer agreements.
+1 "Fee agreement" as used throughout the opinion is the generic term for the various types of written contracts between lawyers and clients detailing the terms of representation, also referred to as engagement letters and retention, representation, or retainer agreements.

-&lt;sup>2 Colo.
+2 Colo.
 RPC, Preamble and Scope, cmt.
 [14].